tych0/haggis/README.md

     no author in its metadata, no author will be generated
   * `siteHost`, `rssTitle`, and `rssDescription` are all used for generating RSS feeds; all three are required for haggis to build your RSS feed.
+  * `sqlite3File` is the path to an sqlite3 database on the local filesystem which contains a comments table as described below.

+### Comments

+Haggis supports user comments on blog posts.
+Your `haggis.conf` needs to have connection information for one of the databases as listed above.
+Your database should have a table with the following schema:

+    ```sql
+    create table comments (
+      id INTEGER PRIMARY KEY,
+      slug TEXT,
+      name TEXT,
+      url TEXT,
+      email TEXT,
+      payload TEXT,
+      time DATETIME DEFAULT(DATETIME('NOW'))
+    );
+    ```

+The `slug` column indicates which post a particular comment was on.
+For example, if you host your blog at `http://example.com` with a `sitePath` of `blog` and someone comments on a post in the site structure at `misc/music.html`, the full URL to the post is `http://example.com/blog/misc/music.html`, and the haggis slug is `misc/music`.

+To post comments, the templates of your pages should have an html form in them that posts to some kind of script which inserts posts into the database haggis points at.
+Optionally, this script could re-generate the entire site after each user post, or you could schedule this via a cron job.

 # TODO